coriolan-ui/site-gatsby/pages/pages/installation.md

 path: '/installation/'
 ---

+### Via npm:

-To install Coriolan UI use this command in your terminal:
+To install Coriolan UI via npm use this command in your terminal:

     npm install coriolan-ui --save

+or shortly `npm i coriolan-ui -S`

-After `mpm i` just import Coriolan UI in your sass/scss stylesheet from `node_modules` folder:
+Then import Coriolan UI in your sass/scss stylesheet from `node_modules` folder:

     @import '../node_modules/coriolan-ui/coriolan-ui';

+### Via bower:

+To install Coriolan UI via bower use this command in your terminal:

+    bower install coriolan-ui --save

+or shortly `bower i coriolan-ui -S`

+Then import Coriolan UI in your sass/scss stylesheet from `bower_components` folder:

+    @import '../bower_components/coriolan-ui/coriolan-ui';

+### Then use it:

 Now you can add any available mixin in your sass/scss stylesheet: